Things to do

 For details of fishing bag and size limits see Fisheries Queensland.

 Over 180 species of birds have been recorded on Magnetic Island.
-Some of the more common birds visitors may hear and see include rainbow lorikeets, pied currawongs, helmeted friarbirds, laughing and blue-winged kookaburras, orange-footed scrubfowl, sulphur-crested cockatoos, olive-backed sunbirds, figbirds and spangled drongos.
+Some of the more common birds visitors may hear and see include rainbow lorikeets, pied currawongs, helmeted friarbirds, blue-winged kookaburras, orange-footed scrubfowl, sulphur-crested cockatoos, olive-backed sunbirds, figbirds and spangled drongos.
 At night the haunting wail of bush stone-curlews can be heard as well as calls of southern boobook owls (or mopoke).
-On the beaches see silver gulls, crested terns, sandpipers, plovers, dotterels and, soaring over the rocky headlands, magnificent white-bellied sea-eagles, brahminy kites and ospreys.
+On the beaches see silver gulls, pied-oyster catches, sandpipers, plovers, dotterels and, soaring over the rocky headlands, magnificent white-bellied sea-eagles, brahminy kites and ospreys.
 Near fresh water, visitors can encounter Pacific black ducks, Australasian grebes and purple swamphens.

 Please remember that all animals in the national park are protected.
 Feeding animals in a national park is not allowed.
 Fed animals can become dependent, losing their ability to find and capture their own food.
 This can cause population explosions beyond what their environment can sustain reducing the animal's chances of survival if the artificial food source is removed.
 Human foods can often be harmful and deprive animals of much-needed nutrients that only natural foods provide.